For additional photos, please visit the Our New Organ Gallery Page

 - It is the largest inter-war symphonic-styled instrument in Sydney.

 While none of these elements is new to organ building (J.S.
-Bach specified use of a Glockenspiel stop over 330 years ago!), we have been fortunate to have the opportunity to combine so many exciting elements at St John’s.
-The organ is already drawing interest from the community; for example, Trinity College of Music (London) and the Organ Music Society of Sydney are already scheduled to visit.
+Bach specified use of a Glockenspiel stop over 330 years ago), we have been fortunate to have the opportunity to combine so many exciting elements at St. John’s.
+The organ has drawn interest from the community; for example, Trinity College of Music (London) and the Organ Music Society of Sydney are already scheduled to visit.

-The new organ will provide many sound colours to enhance the liturgy of St John’s, underline the meaning of Biblical and liturgical texts that are sung, provide authentic performance of choral and organ repertoire, and musically excite worshippers and visitors to St John’s for years to come.
+The new organ provides many sound colours to enhance the liturgy of St. John’s, underline the meaning of Biblical and liturgical texts that are sung, provide authentic performance of choral and organ repertoire and musically excite worshippers and visitors to St. John’s for years to come.

 This organ was ordered in January 1882 by William R. Angus, a well-known amateur organist, of the carriage and coach building form of Angus & Son, which was then at 101-185 Castlereagh Street, Sydney.
 William Angus was organist at the York Street Wesleyan Centenary Chapel in about 1881 and then at All Saints’ Anglican Church in Petersham in about 1900.